hank1224/height-axis-grounding-diagnostics/README.md

 # Height-Axis Grounding Diagnostics

 Height-Axis Grounding Diagnostics studies how vision-language models interpret electronic package drawings under controlled diagnostic conditions.
-It separates task implementation specs, analyzer outputs, and a citation-ready single campaign result report so the benchmark can support both engineering work and thesis writing.
+It separates task implementation specs, analyzer outputs, and task-to-question capability maps so the benchmark can support both engineering work and thesis writing.

 ## At a Glance